Is it really more fun in the Philippines? Let me this list answers that question.

-Being a tropical country and an archipelago, Philippines has become world's favorite destination in Southeast Asia because of many things.
+Being a tropical country and an archipelago, the Philippines has become world's favorite destination in Southeast Asia because of many things.

 Save this pin!